AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 👉 concrete practical examples instead of abstract theory

-👉 real application scenarios from day-to-day work
+👉 real-world application scenarios from everyday work

 👉 continuous learning support